PlanterApp/planter_blog/content/posts/beneficial-predatory-insects/index.md

 ![A grey, black, and orange, spikey-looking lady beetle larva on a green leaf](https://ucarecdn.com/7af147a2-7544-4a09-b0da-278dce962e24/Ladybug-larva.jpg "(Note that the larva can look slightly different depending on the species of lady beetle)")

 These larva can actually eat more aphids than adult lady beetles!
-So, when in doubt, research first before concluding that something is a pest.
+When in doubt, research first before concluding that something is a pest.

 To help identify the 'good guys' in the garden and which pests they target, we've compiled a list of some common beneficial insects: